artemetra/fnv/RESEARCH.md

 First byte in header: `01`

+Minimum number of points: 1

 Number of points formula:
 `N = (F-72)/24+1`,
 where N - number of points, F - file size in bytes

 ## LFO Envelope

+Minimum number of points: 1

 First byte in header: `02`
 Byte `-28`: tempo/global flags: